Ages 5 - 15

 Time Varies by Age GroupContact Branch

-Discovery Time YMCA Preschool at St. John’s Lutheran Church
+Discovery Time YMCA Preschool at St. John Lutheran Church

-As part of a community centered program, the Y Preschool will partner with St. John Lutheran Church on programs and community service projects.
+The preschool program helps develop a positive self-concept for each child and empathy towards their peers and community.
+As part of a community centered program, Discovery Time partners with St. John Lutheran Church on programs and community service projects.

 Financial Assistance is available to those who qualify; we turn no one away due to inability to pay.Contact Director